|ONLINE||No Online Play|

 You will also have a chance to perform a special attack on stunned enemies.
 This is a prompt that shows up on screen – much like Bayonetta’s “Torture Attacks” – hit the buttons on screen and Raiden will perform and attack that leaves an enemy ready to be julienned.

 While in Blade mode, you might notice a red box highlighting a spot on the enemy – this signifies the “ideal cutting location”.
 Cutting an enemy here will expose their..well..glowing blue spinal cord.
 If done successfully, a prompt will appear.
-Hit it, and you’ll rip it out of their body, and absorb it’s energy into yourself – healing you, and replenishing your Fuel Cells mid fight.
-This is a “Zandatsu” – literally “cut and take”, or, as the game calls it “stab n’ grab”.
+Hit it, and you’ll rip it out of their body, and absorb its energy into yourself – healing you and replenishing your Fuel Cells mid-fight.
+This is a “Zandatsu” – literally “cut and take”, or, as the game so lovingly calls it “stab n’ grab”.
 You’ll find yourself doing this quite often, as it can be a lifesaver in a tough battle and you’re out of healing items.

 Some enemies also have special Left Arms which contain confidential data.
 Collecting these can unlock special items for Raiden to purchase from the Doktor – things like the Infinite Wig.